Georg-S/AlphaZero/README.md

 ![Chess](/readme_files/Chess.PNG)

+# Installation

+## Windows

+Tested with the following:
+-	Libtorch Cuda 11.1
+-	Cuda Toolkit 11.1
+-	cuDNN v8.1.1
+-	Visual Studio 2019 (Community)
+-	QT 5.14.2

+Install the following:

+-	CMake
+-	Libtorch
+-	Cuda Toolkit	with the apropriate version to Libtorch
+-	cuDNN		with the aprpriate version to the Cuda Toolkit
+-	SDL2
+-	SDL2_image
+-	Visual Studio 2019 (you need the MSVC)
+-	QT

+Set the following Enviroment Variables:
+-	QT_64_MSVC2017
+pointing to for example C:/Qt/Qt5.14.2/5.14.2/msvc2017_64
+-	Libtorch_DEBUG
+pointing to for example C:/Code/libraries/libtorch_debug
+-	Libtorch_RELEASE
+pointing to for example C:/Code/libraries/libtorch_release
+-	SDL2_INCLUDE
+pointing to for example C:/Code/libraries/SDL2/include
+-	SDL2_BIN
+pointing to for example C:/Code/libraries/SDL2/lib/x64
+-	SDL2IMAGE_INCLUDE
+pointing to for example C:/Code/libraries/SDL2_image/include
+-	SDL2IMAGE_BIN
+pointing to for example C:/Code/libraries/SDL2_image/lib/x64

+If you want to build in Debug you must make sure that (in the CMakeLists.txt file in the most upper folder):
+- the line "list(APPEND CMAKE_PREFIX_PATH $ENV{Libtorch_DEBUG})" is not commented out
+- the line "list(APPEND CMAKE_PREFIX_PATH $ENV{Libtorch_RELEASE})" is commented out

+If you want to build in Release you must make sure that:
+- the line "list(APPEND CMAKE_PREFIX_PATH $ENV{Libtorch_DEBUG})" is commented out
+- the line "list(APPEND CMAKE_PREFIX_PATH $ENV{Libtorch_RELEASE})" is not commented out

+### Building

+Run cmake_build.bat

+- Open the solution in the build directory
+- Build the solution

+If u want to run the project directly out of Visual Studio, you must set the following:
+- Solution Explorer -> Rightclick Main -> Properties -> Debugging -> Working Directory must be set to the folder, where the .exe resides in (it should be in build/Main/Debug or build/Main/Release)

+## Linux

+Tested with the following:
+-	gcc 9.3.0
+- cmake 3.18.4
+-	Cuda Toolkit 10.1
+-	libtorch cuda 10.2

+Install the following:

+-	CMake
+-	Libtorch
+-	Cuda    Toolkit	with the apropriate version to Libtorch
+-	cuDNN		with the aprpriate version to the Cuda Toolkit
+-	SDL2
+-	SDL2_image
+-	QT

+Set the following Enviroment Variable:
+-	LIBTORCH      pointing to your downloaded/installed libtorch folder

+Alternatively you could add the path to libtorch to the path variable

+### Building (Command line)
+-	create build directory
+-	run the command: cmake ..
+-	run the command: make all

 ##  Main Sources

 * Silver David et. al., 28.01.2016, Mastering the game of Go with deep neural networks and tree search